Resources

 Digital Data Bus

-Two or more electrical conductors connecting several transmitters and receivers of digital data.
+Two or more electrical conductors linking multiple transmitters and receivers of digital data.

 Digital Image Processing

-The time interval between transmission of packets of digital data (DOI) containing temperature and system status information.
+The time gap between transmissions of digital data packets carrying temperature and system status information.

 Drift

-The change in instrument indication over a period of time not caused by external influences on the device.
+A change in an instrument’s reading over time that isn’t caused by any external influence on the device.

 E